Snowpark Checkpoints library: Validators¶

 df

-(Optional[str], optional): The output path for the validation results.
+(Optional[str], optional): The path to the file where the validation results are stored

 # Check a schema/stats here! validate_dataframe_checkpoint( df1, "demo_add_a_column_dataframe", job_context=job_context, mode=CheckpointMode.DATAFRAME, # CheckpointMode.Schema) )